wessenstam/secretserver/module3/module3.rst

 #.
 Change the name to **Administrator (Super User)**
 #.
 Click **Save**
 #.
 Click the newly create role and click the **Permissions** tab

-.. todo update this part as we have no assign all button.
-Need to be relooked at EA/GA date

 #.
 Click the **Create Role** button on the right of the screen
 #.
 Enter a role name **Administrator (Unlimited Admin Configure)**
 #.
 Click the *Permissions* tab and click the **Edit** text
-.. #.
-Click the double left arrow to move all permissions from the *Permissions Unassigned* field to *Permissions Assigned*
-.. #.
-Move the following permissions back to *Permissions Unassigned* (using the single arrow pointing right and using CTRL to multiple select):
 #.
 Select all the permission except the below list:

    - Access Offline Secrets on Mobile